MonkeyPod allows you to easily keep track of your entities and the relationships between them.

 Who is Connected to Whom and How?

-MonkeyPod lets you track how the different entities in your database are connected to each other.
-Under the "Connections" tab on a contact's record, you can select other people or institutions in your database that are connected in some way.
+MonkeyPod lets you track how different entities in your database are connected to each other.
+Under the "Connections" tab on a contact's record, you can select other people or institutions in your database that are connected somehow.
 You can optionally include start and/or end dates for the connection.

 Connections are bidirectional.
-So, in the example from the screenshot above, if Alfred Pennyworth is "employed by" Bruce Wayne, then Bruce Wayne will automatically "employ" Alfred Pennyworth.
+So, if Cheshire Smile is "employed by" White Rabbit Foundation, as shown in the screenshot above, then White Rabbit Foundation will automatically "employ" Cheshire Smile, as you can see below.
 Each entity is discoverable from the connections tab on the other's relationship page.

 MonkeyPod starts you off with a handful of connection definitions by default (e.g., "married to", "an alum of", etc.) If these don't meet all of your needs, however, you can always create and configure your own.

-Click "Configure Connections" under Relationships in the navigation.
 To define a new connection type, just decide what you want to call each side of the relationship.
-Some relationships are symmetrical, for example "married to".
+Some relationships are symmetrical, for example, "married to".
 If John is "married to" Jane, then Jane is also "married to" John.
 Others use different terminology for each side, such as "a parent of" and "a child of".

 Want amazing video content?
 Check out our YouTube channel!